What Do Dental Hygienist Do?

 - Provide clinical services or health education to improve and maintain the oral health of patients or the general public.

-Dental Hygienists state the following job skills are important in their day-to-day work.
+When polled, Dental Hygienists say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.